dalenewman/Cfg-NET/README.md

 ####The CfgNode Class

+The classes above model a
+collection of _servers_.  `Cfg` is the root, and it holds a list of
-Each class (above) inherits from `CfgNode`.
-All parts of your Cfg-NET configuration _model_ must inherit from `CfgNode`.
+`CfgServer`.
+Both `Cfg` and `CfgServer` inherit from `CfgNode`.
+Your configuration model must inherit from `CfgNode`.

 ####The Cfg Attribute

-To have any influence over the properties, they must be decorated with a `Cfg` attribute.  `Cfg` adds configuration instructions to the property.
+To control your model's properties, decorate them with a `Cfg` attribute. `Cfg` adds validation and modification instructions to the property.

-In the above code, we modeled a collection of _servers_.
+In our model above, the `Cfg`
-The `Cfg` attribute properties indicate that each _server_ has a **required**, and **unique** _name_.
+attribute properties indicate that each server has a **required**, and **unique** name.

-####Cfg Attribute Properties

-The properties descibe modification, and/or validation instructions for each property.
-The properties are processed against configuration values in this order:
+Attributes are processed in this order:

 1. `value` set a default value
-1. `toLower` lower case the value
+1. `toLower` lower case the input
-1. `toUpper` upper cases the value
+1. `toUpper` upper case the input
-1. `domain` check value against a list of valid values
+1. `domain` checks input against valid values
-1. `minLength` check value against a minimum length
+1. `minLength` checks input against a minimum length
-1. `maxLength` check value against a maximum length
+1. `maxLength` checks input against a maximum length
+1. `minValue` checks input against a minimum value
+1. `maxValue` checks input against a maximum value
-1. `required` make sure value exists
+1. `required` confirms value exists
-1. `unique` make sure value is unique
+1. `unique` confirms value is unique

 ###Create Corresponding Configuration